-A number of users report while trying to update install the latest version iOS 13.2 the iPhone stuck on preparing to update or uses can not download it to their iPhone or iPad.
-In such situation here are some of the solutions you can try to fix it:
+A number of users report while trying to update install the latest version of iOS 15 the iPhone is stuck on preparing to update or uses can not download it to their iPhone or iPad.
+In such a situation here are some of the solutions you can try to fix it:

 - Most of the time restart your device usually fix this type of problem.